What does Line 5 look like?

 What is so special about where Line 5 is located in the Straits of Mackinac?

-While on its 645-mile path, Line 5 crosses through more than 23 counties and 360 Michigan waterways.
+On its 645-mile shortcut through Michigan, Line 5 crosses through more than 23 counties and over 400 Michigan waterways.
 However, where Line 5 crosses the Straits of Mackinac is the most vulnerable.
+The map above details in dark red the areas that are impacted 100% of the time with even a small spill.
 Dave Schwab from the University of Michigan's Water Center 's report shows that "oil from a break in the Enbridge pipeline could impact the shoreline of Mackinac Island in as little as 9 hours.
 Oil could reach beaches as far as 10 miles east or west of the Straits within 24 hours.
 Over 700 miles of shoreline in Lakes Michigan and Huron and on their islands are vulnerable to contamination from a spill.
 I don't know of anywhere else in the Great Lakes where this could happen."

 What is the history of Enbridge, the company that runs Line 5?